Guide: A Simple Application

 cargo publish

 and that's... it!
-If everything's working, your CI should spin up a "Release" workflow that cargo-dist generated for you, and after a few minutes the "Releases" section of your repo should have all the results populated with something like this:
+If everything's working, your CI should spin up a "Release" workflow that dist generated for you, and after a few minutes the "Releases" section of your repo should have all the results populated with something like this:

 Oops!
 There's some extra features in that screenshot that I haven't explained yet!
 This includes the "Release Notes" feature and a few installers.
 Since we're talking about Releasing, let's talk about Release Notes.